AVSystem/Anjay/doc/sphinx/source/Migrating/MigratingFromAnjay32.rst

 ---------------------------------------------------------

-CoAP observations are implicitly cancelled if a notification bearing a 4.xx or 5.xx error code is delivered, or if an attempt to deliver a notification times out.
+CoAP observations are implicitly cancelled if a notification bearing a 4.xx or 5.xx error code is delivered.

 In Anjay 3.4.x and earlier, this cancellation (which involves calling the ``avs_coap_observe_cancel_handler_t`` callback) was performed *before* calling